zxdawn/S5P-WRFChem/doc/users_guide/S5P-WRFChem_UG_ch03_product.md

 ## 3.3 File format

-The generated outputs use the same format as the official NetCDF files.
+The generated output files use the same format as the official NetCDF files.

 The `/S5P` group contains loaded official variables as DataArrays, while the `/CHEM` or `/TM5` group includes the re-retrieved variables.